Eurekaleo/Eurekaleo.github.io/_pages/about.md

 # Welcome!
 I am now a computer science PhD student at School of Computing in **National University of Singapore**.
 I am supervised by Prof. [Mong-Li Lee](https://www.comp.nus.edu.sg/cs/people/leeml/) and Prof. [Wynne Hsu](https://www.comp.nus.edu.sg/cs/people/whsu/) at Center for Trusted Internet and Community (CTIC), and I also work under the supervision of by Dr. [Hao Fei](https://haofei.vip/), Dr. [Bobo Li](https://www.libobo.site/) and Dr. [Shengqiong Wu](https://sqwu.top/).
 Prior to this, I received my master degree from **NUS** and bachelor degree from **Wuhan University**.

-My research interest includes **Cognition-Oriented Multimodal Understanding, Reasoning and Generation, Multimodal Affective Computing, Multimodal Large Language Model, World Model.**
+My research interest includes **Bridging Physical and Mental Worlds toward Human-Like Intelligence through Multimodal (Video) Understanding, Reasoning, and Generation.**

 I am currently and always exploring new collaboration opportunities.
 If you are interested in any of the topics mentioned above, please feel free to reach out via **mluo@u.nus.edu**.